commed-it/docs/27-oct/doc.md

 ## Users model

 The users model is already provided by Django framework.
 Its purpose is to be able to store the usernames and password in a secure way.
-It was only needed to do the operations needed for the authentication and not the CRUD operations on the User, based on a JWT bearers shcema.
-In [6.1](#org712facd) it will be explained fully on detail about how we did the authentication process.
+It was only needed to do the operations required for the authentication and not the CRUD operations on the User, based on a JWT Bearer shcema.
+In [6.1](#org712facd) there is all the explanation regarding how the authentication works.

 <a id="org7015789"></a>

 ## Enterprise Module

-It is a well known practice, inside the Django framework, to separate the user specific fields in another table instead of extending the User model.
-In this way, 3rd party apps can be used, for example for the authentication part.
-With this method, not only such information as the name, the contact, or their description can be stored for a specific user, but also 3rd party apps that operate on the user can still be used.
+It is a well known practice inside the Django framework to separate the user specific fields in another table instead of extending the User model.
+This way, 3rd party apps can be used, for example, for the authentication part.
+With this method, not only the information such as the enterprise name, description or the fields for generating it's contacts can be stored for a specific user in our app, but futhermore 3rd party apps that operate on the user can also use it.

 <a id="org2e942e4"></a>